-Switzerland, Sweden, the Netherlands, the USA & the UK are the worldâs most-innovative countries, while a group of nations including India, Kenya, and Viet Nam are outperforming their development-level peers, according to the Globe Innovation IndexÂ 2017 co-authored by Cornell University, INSEAD & the Globe Intellectual Property Organization (WIPO).
+Switzerland, Sweden, the Netherlands, the USA & the UK are the worldâs most-innovative countries, while a group of nations including India, Kenya, & Viet Nam are outperforming their development-level peers, according to the World Innovation IndexÂ 2017 co-authored by Cornell University, INSEAD and the Worldwide Intellectual Property Organization (WIPO).

 Key findings show the rise of India as an emerging innovation center in Asia, high innovation performance in Sub-Saharan Africa relative to development & an opportunity to improve innovation capacity in Latin America and the Caribbean.

-âInnovation is the engine of economic growth in an increasingly knowledge-based intercontinental economy, but more investment is needed to help boost human creativity and economic output,â said WIPO Director General Francis Gurry. âInnovation can help transform the current economic upswing into longer-term growth.â
+âInnovation is the engine of economic growth in an increasingly knowledge-based global economy, but more investment is needed to help boost human creativity & economic output,â said WIPO Director General Francis Gurry. âInnovation can help transform the current economic upswing into longer-term growth.â